Appdynamics/appdynamics_flutter_agent/README.md

 ## Features

-The AppDynamics SDK incorporates the following features:
+The Flutter agent incorporates the following features:
   * Network request tracking via the [TrackedHTTPClient]() and [RequestTracker]() classes.
   * Automatic crash reporting and [CrashReportCallback]() for extra crash report configuration.
   * Screen tracking via [NavigationObserver]() and [WidgetTracker]().